SoftwareAG/c8y-docs/src/render/guides/edge/installation/configuration.html.md

 ### Preparation

 Copy the Edge license, SSL key, SSL certificate and Apama license (if obtained) into the Edge VM.
-Use WINSCP, SCP, FTP or any other file transfer tool to transfer the files from your windows host to Edge VM (Linux OS).
+Use WINSCP, SCP, FTP or any other file transfer tool to transfer the files from your host OS to Edge VM (Linux OS).

 You can copy the files to the Edge VM folder */home/admin*.